 Writer in Residence and Royal Literary Fund Fellow

-Katherine can be found in Room C202A, Alfred Denny Building, and she is available on Wednesdays and Thursdays.
-To book an appointment email email@example.com.
+Gareth can be found in Room C202A.
+This is on C Floor of the Alfred Denny Building.
+He is available on Mondays and Tuesdays.
+To book an appointment e-mail him at email@example.com.